 The first car that arrives from the other direction is a pilot car.
 Think of it as a four wheel-drive SUV or pick-up truck with a yellow flash light on the roof, usually white with orange stripes.
 It is followed by about 20 cars.
 These cars pass the pilot car that parks on the side upon arrival.
 After the last car passed, the pilot car turns around and positions itself in front of the first waiting car.
 That’s when you are supposed to start your engine.

 The flag (wo)man will now turn the sign to “slow.”
 The pilot car will go off the road onto some provisional temporary path made up of dirt, gravel and stones.
 You have no other choice than to follow.
 This path may be parallel to the road under construction or farther away.
+In other words, you may not even see the road anymore.
 It just depends on what was the easiest way to drive thru the dirt off-road towards the other side of the construction area.
-Do I have to mention that the speed of the pilot car is not slow at all?
+Do I have to mention that sometimes the speed of the pilot car is not slow at all (>45 mph)?

 The next ten minutes can feel like an eternity, even longer than the 20 minutes wait before.
-Despite the pilot car moves slowly keeping up with the speed can be challenging with a regular (rental) car.
+Even when the pilot car moves slowly (35 mph) keeping up with the speed can be challenging with a small regular (rental) car.
 Normal cars are not made for dirt roads.
 If you drive a camper, you will be sweatier than after a sauna visit.
 The camper will swing in all directions.
 After being back on the road, you feel lucky it did not topple over.

 Do I need to say that I have never seen so many broken windshields than on Alaska roads?
-When I was still a greenhorn in Alaska, I always wondered about the weird ad that wasn’t so weird at all after we had travelled the haul-way and other unpaved roads.
+When I was still a greenhorn in Alaska, I always wondered about the weird ads that weren’t so weird at all after we had travelled the haul-way and other unpaved roads.
 So, what do you think about how highway construction is done in an Alaska fashion?
-Unbelievable in Europe or the Lower 48!
+Unbelievable in Europe or the Lower 48s!